Confidence Aware Learning for Reliable Face Anti-spoofing: Related Work

 Many efforts are devoted to enhancing the cross-domain capabilities of FAS models.
 One approach to enhance the cross-domain generalization of FAS models is through domain adaptation (DA) methods.
 Some of the researchers resort to adapter modules to fine-tune the model with data from the target dataset \cite{DA_ViT_adapter}.
 Others focus on stylizing the target data to match the source data \cite{DA_trans_target_to_align}.
 However, the limitation of the DA-based method lies in the requirement for a small amount of target data.
 In practical applications, obtaining samples with unknown potential presentation attacks in advance is not feasible.

 Another commonly used approach to improve the FAS generalization is through domain generalization (DG) methods.
 The DG-based methods utilize multiple datasets simultaneously to enhance the generalization of FAS models.
 Most DG-based FAS works adopt the idea of feature alignment \cite{MADDG_CVPR2019,SSDG_CVPR2020,SAFAS_CVPR2023}, making the FAS feature indistinguishable across multiple training datasets.
 Subsequent works introduce the disentangle methods, selecting task-irrelevant features, such as identity features \cite{FaceID_CVPR2020, DSCI_TIFS2023} or style features \cite{SSAN_CVPR2022}, and disentangle them from the FAS feature to reduce the bias.
 Additionally, meta-learning is also an important research direction in FAS domain generalization.
 Different training datasets are used as meta-train sets and meta-test sets separately, thereby learning effective model structures \cite{NAS_FAS2020} and FAS patterns \cite{Meta_Pattern_TIFS2022}.
 A recent study encourages the model to converge towards an optimal flat minimum \cite{GACFAS_CVPR2024}, achieving great results.
+Another recent work further explores the use of the hierarchical relations in samples to enhance model's generalization ability across unseen domains \cite{hierarchical_CVPR2024}.
+Manipulation of the test-time data style is also considered a promising approach for boosting FAS performance \cite{Test-time-DG_CVPR2024}.
 However, due to the limitations of attack types in the training data, these DG-based methods still can never perform well on all the unknown presentation attacks.